memfault/interrupt/_drafts/separating-keys-from-firmware.md

 ---

-When writing firmware for embedded systems, the firmware is usually meant to run on a number of identical devices.
+When writing firmware for embedded systems, the firmware is usually meant to run on many identical devices.
 These devices often have their own serial number, public and private keys, or some other unique parameters.
-These parameters need to be provisioned per device, either by generating unique firmwares or by writing the values to the device's persistent storage, like external flash or the EEPROM.
+These parameters need to be provisioned per device, either by generating unique firmware binaries or by writing the values to the device's persistent storage, like external flash or the EEPROM.

 During the firmware development phase, most of us start out by hardcoding these